• Skip to primary navigation

 vegan okra stew with rice in a white bowl

-Can I use a flavoured broth instead of water?
+Can I use vegetable stock instead of water?

 Yes, however, be aware of adding salt.
 Do a taste test and adjust the measurements accordingly.